curiousest/curiousest.github.io/_posts/2024-07-20-microsoft-google-and-strawberry-liquorice.md

 We were comparing *some AI* to *a person*, but even *a person* wouldn't have that initial intuition, *a person* alone would not have noticed that something was wrong.
 A group of people performing some activity together would notice, and that's what had happened - in a group of us, someone said something that didn't make sense to my dad.
 The comparison we should be making for *this task* is between *some AI* and a group of people participating in some cooperative/competitive system together.
 The key question of this whole article is, what is *the task* and what abilities are needed to do it?
 Or from another perspective, "what would it look like for I, the reader, to do this task"?
 Let's start with part 1: "what is *the task*?":

 * Is the task, *to do the **analysis** of "Microsoft Google and strawberry liquorice"*?
-Figuring out that "strawberry liquorice" is strange and why it is so.
+Figuring out that "strawberry liquorice" is strange and why it is strange.
 * Is the task, *to do the **analysis of the analysis** of "Microsoft Google and strawberry liquorice"*?
 Wondering, "why am I able to do this analysis" and "who else would be able to do this analysis"?
 * Is the task, *to do the **analysis of the analysis of the analysis** of "Microsoft Google and strawberry liquorice"*?

 Wait, where's the third analysis coming from?
 What's this analysis^3?
-Well the essence of this post isn't a trivial matter of wordplay or even an exploration of the capabilities of AI, although those are both juicy hooks.
-See, I've been [studying philosophy](2024-02-16-philosophy-study) while writing a book for the past seven months, now three months left.
-I've read some Aristotle, Plato, [Descartes](2024-01-25-Descartes-study-notes), [Rousseau](2024-02-08-Rousseau-study-notes), [Wittgenstein](2024-03-08-Wittgenstein-study-notes), [Kierkegaard](2024-03-31-Kierkegaard-study-notes), [Aristotle again](2024-04-31-Aristotle-study-notes-2), [Hume](2024-05-31-Hume-study-notes), [Spinoza](2024-06-12-Spinoza-study-notes), and now I'm partway through Kant before I dig into Hegel, the Bible, Nieztsche, J.S.
+Well the essence of this post isn't trivial wordplay or even an exploration of the capabilities of AI, although those are both juicy hooks.
+See, I've been [studying philosophy](/2024-02-16-philosophy-study) while writing a book for the past seven months, now three months left.
+I've read some Aristotle, Plato, [Descartes](/2024-01-25-Descartes-study-notes), [Rousseau](/2024-02-08-Rousseau-study-notes), [Wittgenstein](/2024-03-08-Wittgenstein-study-notes), [Kierkegaard](/2024-03-31-Kierkegaard-study-notes), [Aristotle again](/2024-04-31-Aristotle-study-notes-2), [Hume](/2024-05-31-Hume-study-notes), [Spinoza](/2024-06-12-Spinoza-study-notes), and now I'm partway through Kant before I dig into Hegel, the Bible, Nieztsche, J.S.
 Mill, and Heidegger.
-I've written a first draft of my sci-fi philosophy novel, and I've been passively thinking about how to share what all that means to everyone who knows me.
+I've written a first draft of my sci-fi philosophy novel, and I've been passively thinking about how to share what all that means to those who know me.

 If I did an MBA or started a startup or had kids, most everyone who knows me would understand how those things might change me, but I'm studying philosophy and writing a book.
-Before doing them, I didn't how those things might change someone.
+Before doing them, I didn't how those things might change someone, so I'm sure most others feel the same.
 How have I changed?
 Let's now look at part 2: "what would it look like to do *the task*?":

 There are things here that I would have done differently before studying philosophy:
 1. I wouldn't have been able to break down what's wrong with "strawberry liquorice" as precisely and quickly as I did, and I wouldn't have been able to explain it nearly as clearly.
-2. I wouldn't have wondered too deeply why *Microsoft Google* was "the same but different" and wouldn't have been able to break it down the way I did.
+2. I wouldn't have wondered too deeply why *Microsoft Google* was "the same but different" and would have framed it as a pure computer science problem, which is too reductive.
 3. I wouldn't have thought to ask the more interesting question, "in this situation, what are we really comparing *AI* to?"

 There are things here that I wouldn't have been able to do before writing the book I'm writing:
 1. Synthesize all these topics into many stories that point at a broader narrative.
 2. Give you an intuition for the abilities that writing and studying philosophy develops.
-3. Write this in three to four hours (anything like this would have taken me weeks to a month before).
+3. Write this in three to four hours (my posts like this before took me weeks to a month).

 That said, I have so much room for improvement.
-My analyses are just "ok" and not grounded in any literature.
-The way I use sensitive terms is not as crisp and consistent as it could be - analysis, meaning, intuition, AI, person, etc. The essence of this post could probably be expressed in a way that has more density of meaning in fewer words at a lower level of reading comprehension, I've only touched on small facets of studying philosophy / writing, and I'm careful that at some point [further focus becomes an unworthy cause...](2024-07-06-artists)
+My analyses were just "ok" and not grounded in any literature.
+The way I use sensitive terms is not as crisp and consistent as it could be - analysis, meaning, intuition, AI, person, etc. The essence of this post could probably be expressed in a way that has more density of meaning in fewer words at a lower level of reading comprehension, I've only touched on small facets of studying philosophy / writing, and I'm careful that at some point [further focus becomes an unworthy cause...](/2024-07-06-artists)

 Back to the titular question - what do Microsoft Google and strawberry liquorice mean to me?

 Like any worthwhile piece of writing, I can't exactly summarize it concisely in one sentence, otherwise I would have written that sentence instead of *all this*.
-Hopefully by now, you can grasp what "Microsoft Google and strawberry liquorice" mean to me.
+They're a pair of meaningless terms, but hopefully by now you can grasp what "Microsoft Google and strawberry liquorice" mean to me.